 Do you need to be on every social media channel that exists?
 The answer is no. Figure out what works for your business and where your customers spend their time.
 This can only be done through researching your customer base and building buyer personas.
 At the same time don’t just choose one social network to advertise through.
 If you rely solely on LinkedIn you will be missing out on those customers who don’t use this platform.

 Email and your B2B Marketing Strategy

-In the amount of time it takes you to stuff 30 mailers you could have created an email campaign that can be sent over and over again with one click of your mouse.
+In the amount of time, it takes you to stuff 30 mailers you could have created an email campaign that can be sent over and over again with one click of your mouse.
 You can also hire a professional to even more time!
-Remember, every dollar you spend on email marketing yields and average ROI of $44!
+Remember, every dollar you spend on email marketing yields an average ROI of $44!

 Check out the results that we got for a client using our email marketing services- over a thousand clicks and more than $12k in revenue!

-Setting up email automations is also a key component of your B2B marketing strategy.
+Setting up email automation is also a key component of your B2B marketing strategy.
 You have a sales funnel and within in you should have an email funnel with the goal of taking the leads you have generated and providing useful content through direct marketing.
-Creating automations can make your life even easier.
+Creating automation can make your life even easier.

 Build a Professional Website

 Every business needs a website that is functional and looks professional.
 For B2B companies there are several important components that need to be included in a B2B website design.